-Thomas J. Galarneau Jr., SUNY, Albany, NY; and L. Bosart
+Thomas J. Galarneau Jr., SUNY, Albany, NY; and L. F. Bosart

 Inspection of the 10-15 July 1995 US continental anticyclone shows that energy propagation and associated downstream development beginning just north of the Tibetan Plateau on 4 July resulted in amplification of the 500 mb height pattern over the US during the period 10-13 July.
-This amplification occurred in conjunction with the deepening of a cutoff cyclone over central Canada, resulting in a strong upper-level jet (> 100 knots on the DT) along the Canadian-US border.
-As RRs moved poleward on the western periphery of the anticyclone, they encountered the upper-level jet entrance region over the north-central US.
-With ample moist, unstable air present in the PBL (850 mb theta-e values approaching 360 K), along with an elevated mixed layer (850-500 mb lapse rates approaching 8 K/km) the RRs were able to trigger convection.
-This convection quickly became severe in the presence of large CAPE values (approaching 7000 J/kg) and moved northeastward, eastward, then southeastward along the poleward periphery of the anticyclone on the poleward edge of the PBL moisture axis.
+This amplification occurred in conjunction with the deepening of a cutoff cyclone over central Canada resulting in a strong upper-level jet (> 100 knots) along the Canadian-US border.
+As ridge rollers moved poleward on the western periphery of the anticyclone, they encountered the upper-level jet entrance region over the north-central US.
+With ample moist, unstable air present in the PBL (surface temperature (T) ~ 35∞C; dew point temperature (Td) ~28∞C), the “ridge rollers” were able to trigger convection.
+This convection quickly became severe and moved northeastward, eastward, then southeastward along the poleward periphery of the anticyclone on the poleward edge of the PBL moisture axis.

 Previous paper Next paper